awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.BackupRestore.md

 To remove the native backup and restore option from a DB instance, do one of the following:
 + Remove the option from the option group it belongs to\.
 This change affects all DB instances that use the option group\.
 For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
 + Modify the DB instance and specify a different option group that doesn't include the native backup and restore option\.
 This change affects a single DB instance\.
 You can specify the default \(empty\) option group, or a different custom option group\.
-For more information, see [Modifying a DB Instance Running the Microsoft SQL Server Database Engine](USER_ModifyInstance.SQLServer.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.